-- Downloadable plays, audio recordings, and site licenses are 60% off right now -- the deepest discounts we've ever offered.
-So if you can afford it, help out a small business and stock up! ;) Our shopping cart automatically calculates the discounts.
-Gift certificates are also available.
+- As with many other businesses, our sales since March have been down around 95%.
+We are determined to stay alive, but if you can afford it, help out a small business and stock up! ;) Gift certificates are also available.
 You can buy stuff here.

 But you may not want to produce a whole play.
 Maybe you have technical limitations, maybe you never got to introduce the play to your class before all this happened, maybe it's just...way too much.
 Well, no problem!
 Here are some other ideas for incorporating our plays (or songs) into your distance learning curriculum: